danielberkompas/danielberkompas.github.io/_posts/2015-06-16-rate-limiting-a-phoenix-api.md

 end
 ```

 This plug does nothing.
-It just takes a connection and returns it, which is all
-a good little plug _has_ to do.
-To use this plug in a Phoenix controller, you
-just have to import the function and add it to the controller's plug pipline:
+It just takes a connection and returns it, which is all a good little plug _has_ to do.
+To use this plug in a Phoenix controller, you just have to import the function and add it to the controller's plug pipeline:

 ```elixir
 defmodule MyApp.Controller do